Telecominfraproject/oopt-gnpy/docs/json.rst

 Transceiver elements represent the logical function that generates a spectrum.
 This must be specified to start and stop propagation.
 However, the characteristics of the spectrum are defined elsewhere, so Transceiver elements do not contain any attribute.
 Information on transceivers' type, modes and frequency must be listed in :ref:`service file<service>` or :ref:`spectrum file<mixed-rate>`.
 Without any definition, default :ref:`SI<spectral_info>` values of the library are propagated.

+During path propagation, the first transceiver is treated as the emitter and the last transceiver as the receiver.

+Receiver-specific calculations, such as received power, receiver penalties, receiver noise contribution, and feasibility evaluation, are performed only at the receiving transceiver.

 .. _service:

 Service JSON file